IsabelChong/skybox/README.md

 ##### An "infinite" obstacle game created using Unity with C# 👾.
 ##### Created as a tutorial into Unity 3D game development~

-p.s I tried various settings to enable gameplay on WebGL and here are the settings that worked for me!
+Note: I tried various settings to enable gameplay on WebGL and here are the settings that worked for me!
 (At a cost of its lagginess)

 <p>Build Settings: Player Settings > Publish Settings > Compression Format > Gzip (Decompression Fallback Checked or Unchecked)
 (As of Unity2021.3.2f1)</p>